jaysomp/Azure-SOC-Sim/README.md

 # Azure SOC Simulation Project (Microsoft Sentinel 2025)

+## What I Learned from This Project

+By completing this project, I learned a lot about different Azure services and how they work together to create a security operations center (SOC) setup.
+Setting up the Virtual Machine, configuring Network Security Groups, and working with Microsoft Sentinel gave me a better understanding of how security professionals monitor threats in real time.

+One of the biggest takeaways was how important **logs and SIEM tools** are for detecting and responding to attacks.
+Before this, I didn’t fully realize how much data security teams rely on to catch suspicious activity.
+Working with **Log Analytics and KQL** made it clear how powerful these tools are for filtering through security events and identifying potential threats.

+I also got a deeper understanding of **network security** and how **NSGs** play a major role in protecting cloud-based resources.
+By intentionally exposing the VM to attacks, I saw firsthand how vulnerable machines are without the right configurations.
+Disabling the firewall and allowing all inbound traffic quickly turned the VM into a target, reinforcing why proper security measures are necessary in any cloud environment.

+Another interesting part was using **GeoIP data** to track where failed login attempts were coming from.
+It was cool to see real-world attack patterns and understand how attackers operate across different regions.
+This experience gave me a better idea of how security teams use threat intelligence to analyze and respond to incidents.

+Overall, this project showed me the **real impact of security misconfigurations** and how tools like **Microsoft Sentinel, Log Analytics, and KQL** help professionals stay ahead of threats.
+It was a hands-on way to see how security monitoring works in cloud environments and why proactive defenses are so important.

+## How I created this simulation

 This project was built using resources on Azure and can be replicated using Azure's free tier.

 ## **Setup Process**